ganlanyuan/codeset/README.md

 sample
 ======
+The index looks like this:
+|
 1. added bootstrap and font-awesome, support IE7+
 2. added foundation, support IE7+

-If you want to use them, directly add css and js files to your code.
+I. If you want to use them, directly add css and js files to your code.
 For example:
 <pre>
 Foundation:
 &lt;link rel="stylesheet" href="css/lib/foundation.min.css"&gt;